crealive/myvim/README.md

 The main goal of this vim configuration is to keep it small and simple.

 It is based on a simple vimrc, inspired from [dotvim](https://github.com/bling/dotvim).
 It contains the most useful key mappings and settings.
-A modern vim package manager, [NeoBundle](https://github.com/Shougo/neobundle.vim), make it easy to install your favourite packages.
-Of course it supports your vim scripts, you already have maybe.
-But in addition to that, there are already preconfigured bundles of plugins, modules.
-By default this modules are not activated, to enable you to use only what you really need.
-That's why I've called 'myvim': It should be easy to customize to your own needs.
+A modern vim package manager, [NeoBundle](https://github.com/Shougo/neobundle.vim), makes it easy to install your favourite packages.
+Of course it supports to use your own vim scripts you already have maybe.
+But in addition to that, there are already preconfigured bundles of plugins, called modules.
+By default these modules are not activated, to enable you to use only what you really need.
+That's why I've called it 'myvim': It should be easy to customize it to your own needs.

 ## Installation